-For drinks we recommend the neighbourhood pubs on the corner of Stabu and Tērbatas including Gauja and Sveiks Šveik! as well as the more upmarket Martinelli wine bar a little farther down the street.
-For blues and jazz music in this district try Blues 54 Jazz on Tērbatas.
+For drinks we recommend the neighbourhood pubs around the corner of Stabu and Tērbatas including Gauja and Sveiks Šveik!
 Don’t forget to try the national spirit Rīgas Melnais Balzams, which is a bit like Jägermeister but stronger and not as sickly sweet.